tsukhu/nxplorerjs-microservice-starter/README.md

 - nXplorer demo server is deployed on Heroku and can be accessed [here](https://nxplorer.herokuapp.com)

+## Mono Repo version

+- If you are interested in looking at the mono repo version of the project, it is currently being worked on and can be accessed [here](https://github.com/ERS-HCL/nxplorerjs-mono-starter).
+- Since either of the versions are perfectly good solutions, we will be maintaining and enhancing both.

 ## Features

 - Node JS, Express, Typescript , Dependency Injection base